AndChurchville/DreamJournal/README.md

 ## Dream Journal

-My growing attempt to make a dream journal with made with React and a firebase backend
+My growing attempt to make a dream journal with React and Firebase backend